Importance of true format

-Talking about cash flow in a business between accountants, business owners, banks managers and tax inspectors has an standard format, so that only cash book are acceptable with standard format not anything else. if you Observe standard format in cash book entry then you don’t need extra time to describe your cash reports for users of reports as business owners, auditors, bank stuffs and others in decision times.
+Talking about cash flow in a business between accountants, business owners, banks managers and tax inspectors has an standard format like a language, so that only cash book with standard format are acceptable not anything else. if you Observe standard format in cash book entry then you don’t need extra time to describe your cash reports for users of it as business owners, auditors, bank stuffs and others in decision times.

-Standard cash book format is a most for cash flow reports.
+Standard format of cash book is a most for cash flow reports.

 Cash book format on paper

-This is an entry example of the payments that maintained for bank entries. all amounts of accounts has been wrote by hand on paper as a manual cash book.
+This is an example of the cheque payments that maintained for bank entries. all amounts of accounts has been wrote by hand on paper as a manual cash book.

 Folio numbers in cash book